NewJerseyStyle/HKCCCU-FYP_APP.2015.09/README.md

 Announcement (CanvasNews) feature was been removed (Target server always changes its structure to prevent us access it so we eventually leave it alone)

-# The Application has been gave up with extracting data with DOM elements
+The Application has been gave up with extracting data with DOM elements by simple analysis (but no improvement will be made further)